Claiming Housing Benefit

 - arrange for a different member of staff to reconsider the decision where possible

-- check the decision is correct
+- check the decision is right

 - change the decision if it's wrong